azukaar/GuPM/readme.md

 ## Script Manager

-GuPM also allow you to manage your CLI application.
+GuPM also allows you to manage your CLI application.

 ### Install / use CLI

-You can install a CLI application locally to a folder / project, and invoke it in the `g` command
+You can install a CLI application locally to a folder/project, and invoke it in the `g` command

 ```
 g i brew://mysql